shuklaayush/ingonyama-ctf-solutions/README.md

 ```
 After finding this, I wrote a small piece of code that took this game state, rendered it and dumped it into a file.
 Now, all I had to do was start the game with a cluster charge, get the opponent's board state and use it to plan optimal moves.

 Both us and the bot play optimally now.
-But since we start first and the bot wastes a turn sending a scout, there we'd almost surely win.
+But since our turn is first and the bot wastes a turn sending a scout, then we'd almost surely win.
 After winning, we are awarded with the the flag.

 *Shoutout to another team who skipped all of this and instead tackled this challenge in true hacking spirit by writing a script to make the bot play itself and win.*